ShivaTulsi/Max-Life-Insurance-Cross-Sell-Prediction-using-Machine-Learning/README.md

 ### Max Life Insurance Cross-Sell Prediction

 Developed a Machine Learning classification model to predict customer interest in additional insurance products using customer demographics, insurance history, and behavioral data.
-Performed EDA, feature engineering, preprocessing, and model evaluation using Python and Scikit-learn.
+Performed EDA, feature engineering, preprocessing, and model evaluation using Logistic Regression, Random Forest, and Gradient Boosting algorithms using Python and Scikit-learn.

 ---